Kayto/ezPLA-PCB/README.md

 ## Revision Status

+Revision 2.0 - July 2023

 **This Kayto (@AdamT117) fork adds the CASRAM delay NAND gate to the PCB.
-Currently unested but will report back soon!**
+Currently untested but will report back soon!**